 If you want to know anything about Park City’s past you must understand the steep history of its mining roots.
 While you are skiing/snowboarding, walking around town, or exploring Park City’s trails you’ll probably come across many old mining relics.
 Park City was once the center of one of the top three metal mining districts in the state during Utah's mining boom of the late nineteenth and early twentieth centuries, and it is one of the major metal mining communities that has survived to the present day.
 Mining created a melting pot of people from various backgrounds who headed west for the opportunity to build a future, and our history sets our community apart from some of the other modern mountain resorts in the U.S. Our mining heritage is widely celebrated with the preservation of relics in places like Old Town and across our mountain’s ski resorts.

 The discovery of the rich Ontario mine initiated efforts to mine lode ores and acted as the catalyst for Park City’s rapid growth and reputation as a great silver mining area.
 By 1879, the Ontario mine was flourishing.
 Houses were springing up near the mine and lower down the canyon – now Old Town Park City.
 Mining operations continued to develop in the late 1880s and early 1890s with the Silver King Mining Company quickly gaining recognition among the local silver and lead mines.
-Park City boomed until its expansion was decisively halted by a devastating fire on June 19, 1898.
-By the 1920s, Park City was rebuilt completely but with mining on the decline by the 1950s, the city nearly became a ghost town.
-Skiing came to Park City in the late 40s, but the city did not recover until the 1970s when economic growth finally came.
+Park City boomed, but was temporarily halted by a devastating fire on June 19, 1898.
+The town was quickly rebuilt and flourished until after WWII when the mines began to close due to falling commodity prices.
+In the 1950s, the city nearly became a ghost town.
+In the late 1800s Scandanavian miners brought skiing to Park City and in 1947 Bob Burns and Otto Carpenter opened Snow Park in Deer Valley where CCC workers had cut runs.
+United Park City Mines consolidated the mines and patented mine claims and used the surface rights to open Treasure Mountains Ski Resort, now Park City Mountain.
+This was the economic engine that revived the old ghost town to a vibrant destination resort community.

 The houses of Old Town are the largest and best-preserved group of residential buildings in a metal mining town in Utah.
 As such, they provide the most complete documentation of the residential character of mining towns of that period, including their settlement patterns, building materials, construction techniques, and socio-economic make-up.
 The residences also represent the state's largest collection of nineteenth and early twentieth-century frame houses and contribute to our understanding of a significant aspect of Park City's economic growth and architectural development as a mining community.
 One of the most loved areas of Park City, our historic Main Street, also represents the best remaining mining town business district in the state.